Vinyl roof

-Vinyl roof refers to a vinyl covering for an automobile's top.
+A Vinyl roof is a vinyl covering for an automobile's top.

-This covering was originally designed to give the appearance of a convertible to models with a fixed roof and eventually evolved into a styling statement in its own right.
-Vinyl roofs were most popular in the American market, and they are considered one of the period hallmarks of the 1970s domestic cars.
+This covering was originally designed to give the appearance of a convertible to models with a fixed roof, but eventually evolved into a styling statement in its own right.
+Vinyl roofs were most popular in the North American market, and they are considered one of the period hallmarks of the 1970s domestic cars.
 Vinyl roofs were also popular on European- (especially UK-) and Japanese-built cars during the 1970s, and tended to be applied to sporting or luxury trim versions of standard saloon (sedan) models.

 History

 The vinyl roof cover was during the 1920s as a necessity to keep precipitation from occupants of the car.
 Other materials included leather and canvas.
 Some coverings replicated the appearance of a movable top, similar to those on horse carriages, along with landau bars.

 The use of vinyl to cover the roofs of regular automobiles was to "give fixed-roof cars some of the flair and appeal of their convertible counterparts."
 An example is the 1928 - 1929 Ford Model "A" Special Coupe, featuring a roof completely covered with a vinyl-like material.
 This Model "A" Special Coupe's vinyl roof had two exposed seams on the back corners, with a lateral seam on the top covered with a narrow trim strip.

 The technique fell out of favor in the 1930s as painted steel was considered a better roof.
 Smoother, pontoon bodies began to be fashionable with metal.

 After World War II, the first example of using a fabric-covered top as a styling element, rather than a functional accessory, was the 1949 Kaiser Virginian.
 This four-door sedan model was a fixed-roof version of the Kaiser Manhattan four-door convertible and the roof was covered with the same nylon fabric as the convertible.

 The pillarless hardtop body style was introduced to resemble convertibles.
 Because Ford did not have a hardtop body style offered by General Motors and Chrysler, a vinyl-covered roof was optional on the 1950 two-door Ford Crestliner, Mercury Monterey, and Lincoln Lido models as an effort to simulate the look of a convertible.
+This was not popular and the vinyl-covered models were discontinued the following year as Ford introduced pillarless hardtop models for 1951.

 Kaiser Motors introduced a unique trim option in 1951 for their all-new full-size four-door sedans.
-The interior vinyl upholstery featured simulated reptile pattern and an optional padded vinyl covered roof with a lizard skin pattern that was namd "Dinosaur."
+The interior vinyl upholstery featured simulated reptile pattern and an optional padded vinyl covered roof with a lizard skin pattern that was named "Dinosaur."
 The automaker introduced a special luxury model, the Kaiser Dragon for the 1953 model year.
 In addition to numerous standard equipment and features such as 14-karat gold plated hood ornament and nameplates, the cars special upholstery and padded roof now featured a grass-patterned "Bambu" vinyl.